BestTimesToVisit.com Logo

 Top Things to Do

 Witness the awe-inspiring natural phenomenon where the dark Rio Negro and the sandy-colored Rio Solimões flow side-by-side for miles without mixing.
-Take a boat tour during the dry season (July-December) for clearer views and to spot pink river dolphins that often frequent the area.
+Take a boat tour during the drier months when the contrast is most pronounced, and keep an eye out for pink river dolphins playing in the currents.

 See all 8 things to do →